checkout process

 Upgrade your WooCommerce checkout with Flux Checkout for WooCommerce

-2. A visible progress indicator – It displays a progress indicator to show the customer the stage of the multi-step checkout they’re in.
+2. A visible progress indicator.
+This displays a progress indicator to show the customer the stage of the multi-step checkout they’re in.

-5. A customizable order confirmation page – Flux allows you to create a custom order confirmation page and add custom content to it that could be valuable to customers or lead them to their next purchase.
+7. A customizable order confirmation page.
+Flux allows you to create a custom order confirmation page and add content that could be valuable to customers or lead them to their next purchase.

 Flux has various customization options, including a modern or classic design.
 After selecting your style, you can customize it to fit your store’s design.